santosh-narvekar/Chat-And-To-Do-List-App/README.md

 - TypeScript to handle build time errors.
 - Redux for State Management
 - React Router for Routing between Pages.
-- Firebase to handle Server actions and Storing data.
+- Firebase to handle Server actions/Realtime Chats and Storing data.

 **FUNCTIONALITIES**
 - Signing and logging Users through firebase auth
 - User can create/delete/toggle taskList
 - User can create/update/delete/manage multiple subTasks
 - Indicator for new Message.
 - online status Indicator.
 - User can start new Chat/Send Message to other User